[Bio coming soon]

 Rental cars are available at the airport for those interested in having their own car.
 Drive time from Glasgow Airport to Dunans Castle is about 1 hour and 20 minutes.

-Airport drop off will be provided on Sunday, September 15 and Sunday, September 22.
-Drop off will be at 10:30am.
+Airport drop off is provided on Sunday, May 10, and Sunday, May 17.
+Drop off is around 11 am.

-September is the sunniest month in western Scotland, so look for sun and plan for rain.Daytime highs are around 50-60 F, with lows in the mid to upper 40s F. Rain gear is essential.
+Rain gear is essential.
 Plan to bring waterproof socks, waterproof/water resistant shoes, waterproof jacket and pants.
 A waterproof hat may be helpful in addition to the jacket hood.
 Several sweaters and/or sweatshirts are recommended to go under your rain jacket.
 Sturdy close-toed shoes are required.
+You may want to be a bit dressier for visits to the village and other site seeing, but plan for comfort.

 If you have any questions or would like to chat with an AiP staff member about joining this cultural heritage experience, contact us at firstname.lastname@example.org or call us at +1 303-444-0128.